Robert Anthony Welch: Biography

 Robert Anthony Welch was an emeritus professor of English and former dean of the faculty at the University of Ulster.
 He joined the university in 1984 as professor of English and head of the School of English, Media, and Theatre Studies, having previously taught at the School of English, University of Leeds, and the University of Ife in Nigeria.

 He was born in Cork, Ireland and was educated at University College Cork and later the University of Leeds.
-He earned his master's degree at Cork University under Sean Lucy and then went to study for his Ph.D. under Yeats scholar Norman Jeffares at Leeds University, where he also held a lectureship in English.
+He earned his master's degree at Cork University under Sean Lucy and then went to study for his PhD under Yeats scholar Norman Jeffares at Leeds University, where he also held a lectureship in English.
 His research focused on the interaction between Gaelic tradition and Irish poetry in English, a field in which he achieved wide recognition and which was given special mention in the citation that led to his election to membership of the Royal Irish Academy in 2008.

 Welch was married to Angela O'Riordan, with whom he had four children, including theatre director Rachel O'Riordan.
 A novelist and poet as well as a critic and editor, Welch published The Oxford Companion to Irish Literature in 1996, a book that appeared on the bestsellers list.